remarkjs/remark-message-control/readme.md

 **foo** and __bar__.
 ```

-#### `ignore`
+###### `ignore`

-The “ignore” marker turns off all messages of the given rule
+The **ignore** marker turns off all messages of the given rule
-identifiers for the duration of the following node.
+identifiers occurring in the following node.
 When without
 identifiers, all messages are turned off.

-After the end of the adjacent node, messages are allowed again.
+After the end of the following node, messages are allowed again.

 For example, to turn off certain messages for the next node: